 Myth #4: There are many false reports of sexual assault, especially when the victim and the assailant know each other.

-Fact: National research suggested that the rate of false reporting for sexual assault is the same as for other crimes – only 2-8%.
+Reality: National research suggested that the rate of false reporting for sexual assault is the same as for other crimes – only 2-8%.
 Additionally, in the 1996 National Criminal Victimization Survey, the Bureau of Justice Statistics proposed that only 30.7% of all rapes are reported to the police.
 The problem of not reporting is much larger than false reports.

-Myth #5: Sexual Assaults only happen in or around bars, at parties or in alley ways.
+Myth #5: Sexual assaults only happen in or around bars, at parties, or in alley ways.

-Fact: Most victims who have been sexually assaulted were in an environment they considered safe and were assaulted by someone they thought they could trust.
+Reality: Most victims who have been sexually assaulted were in an environment they considered safe and were assaulted by someone they thought they could trust.

 Myth #6: Anyone who gets drunk or takes drugs is partially responsible for being sexually assaulted.

 Reality: Someone who is passed out, unconscious or incapacitated because of alcohol or drugs is unable to give consent.
 Sexual contact without consent is sexual assault, and it is never the victim’s fault.

 Myth #7: Only woman can be sexually assaulted.